Muse Technology

 Series D in 2007

-Medivance, Inc. specializes in the development, manufacturing, and sale of temperature management products for hospitals globally.
-The company's primary product, the Arctic Sun Temperature Management System, is a non-invasive device that assists clinicians in monitoring and regulating patient temperature.
-In addition to its product offerings, Medivance provides clinical training in Targeted Temperature Management to ensure effective use of its systems.
-Founded in 1998, Medivance is headquartered in Louisville, Colorado, with a European office located in Den Hague, the Netherlands.
-Since November 2011, it has operated as a subsidiary of Bard Medical, Inc.
+Medivance, Inc. specializes in the development, manufacturing, and distribution of temperature management products for hospitals globally.
+Founded in 1998 and headquartered in Louisville, Colorado, with an additional office in The Hague, the Netherlands, the company is known for its flagship product, the Arctic Sun Temperature Management System.
+This innovative system enables clinicians to noninvasively manage and monitor patient temperature, enhancing therapeutic outcomes.
+In addition to its product offerings, Medivance provides clinical training in Targeted Temperature Management to ensure effective application in medical settings.
+As of November 2011, Medivance operates as a subsidiary of Bard Medical, Inc.

 Satiety, Inc. is a medical device company focused on the development of less invasive devices for the treatment of obesity.
 Obesity is a global health problem, affecting 70 million people in the U.S. and 300 million worldwide, and growth of which is causing increases in obesity-related diseases such as diabetes, high blood pressure and cardiovascular disease.
 Obesity surgery has been shown to be the only long-term effective means of weight loss for morbidly obese patients.
 Satiety, Inc. was founded in 2000 through a collaboration of medical device incubators Thomas Fogarty Engineering and The Foundry, and is headquartered in Palo Alto, California.